Guasacaca/tadah/README.md

 2. Only first appearance of a task name will be used (e.g. if two or more tasks are named "pepito", only the first declaration will be used.
 3. One event starts after the last finished (this is just arbitrarily chosen)
+4. No cycles are admited.
+And as the description says, only 1 task is the last one (endpoint).

 Everything done in scala 2.11.6